vishvAsa/vedAH_yajuH/contribution/computer-setup_en.md

 ## Submitting file changes

-- If you're chaning files in `vedAH-content` :
+- If you're chaning files in `vedAH_yajuH-content` :
   - Make sure that you're working on the latest files by running: `git pull upstream content` .
   - Then, commit and push your changes (using atom editor, or github desktop or commands like `git commit -am "Some message"` and `git push`).
   - Then go to https://github.com/XYZ/vedAH_yajuH/tree/content and send a pull request .
-- If you're changing files in `vedAH-static` :
+- If you're changing files in `vedAH_yajuH-static` :
   - Make sure that you're working on the latest files by running: `git pull upstream static_files` .
   - Then, commit and push your changes (using atom editor, or github desktop or commands like `git commit -am "Some message"` and `git push`).